 - Road safety and crash investigation/reduction studies

-- Simulation modelling of rural highways
+- Simulation modelling of rural highways and overtaking opportunities

 - Geometric design of rural roads, urban streets, and intersections

 - Guest lecturing and training course delivery on transport topics